 If you make a complaint and are dissatisfied with how the NHS has handled it and/or the complaint’s outcome, then it is important to make the NHS aware of this.
 However, you are not prevented from taking legal action in a clinical negligence claim just because you have made a complaint.

 Similarly, you are not legally bound to accept the outcome or findings of a complaint.
-If the NHS dismisses your complaint, this will not mean you cannot make a clinical negligence claim.
+If the NHS dismisses your complaint, this will not affect a clinical negligence claim.

 Each service provider in the NHS (such as a hospital, GP surgery, pharmacist, dentist etc) has its own complaints procedure.
 The first step of preparing your complaint is therefore to find the relevant procedure.
 These should be readily accessible for patients, so requesting a copy from the service provider directly is often the easiest approach.